-Unfortunately, many people are not aware how serious slip & fall incidents can be and that they have the right to be compensated by the fault party.
-In this article, we will discuss the causes, outcomes and implications of these accidents, as well as your legal options if you were injured due to hazardous conditions at someone's property.
+Unfortunately, many people are not aware of how serious slip & fall incidents can be and that they have the right to be compensated by the fault party.
+In this article, we will discuss the causes, outcomes, and implications of these accidents, as well as your legal options if you were injured due to hazardous conditions at someone's property.

 Every day we may encounter unsafe conditions in various places we visit.
 A slippery floor or an icy driveway, an old and rickety staircase and inadequately signaled dangerous areas represent examples of situations covered by premises liability law in the state of Louisiana.

 And there is no such thing as "just a slip and fall".
-Accident victims of slip&fall incidents may require long term medical treatment and even remain with a permanent disability and loss of quality of life.
+Accident victims of slip&fall incidents may require long-term medical treatment and even remain with a permanent disability and loss of quality of life.
 According to the Center for Disease Control and Prevention:

 Moreover, according to Injury Facts, falls represented the number one cause of preventable non-fatal accidents and the second cause of preventable fatal injuries across the US in 2019.

-Thus, slip and falls are actually dangerous incidents that cost people's lives or result in physical pain, the need for immediate medical attention and long lasting emotional trauma.
+Thus, slip and falls are actually dangerous incidents that cost people's lives or result in physical pain, the need for immediate medical attention, and long-lasting emotional trauma.
 When such a situation is caused by a negligent property owner who did not follow the basic rules of the duty of care towards visitors, the responsible party should be held liable for their action or lack of action.

 Any personal injury lawyer can tell you that some slip and fall accidents result in minor and moderate injuries.
 However, our accident lawyers have also assisted injury victims who suffered catastrophic injuries.
-Many of them required extensive and specialized medical care, physical therapy and still did not make a full recovery.
+Many of them required extensive and specialized medical care, and physical therapy and still did not make a full recovery.
 Chronic pain or physical disability (permanent paralysis) means loss of enjoyment of life and a reduced ability to work and earn an income.